Learning Relational Causal Models with Cycles through Relational Acyclification: Relational Acyclification for Cyclic Relational Causal Models

 To prove arrowhead completeness, let $G$ be a \sagg{} and suppose that $i \notin AN_{\tilde{G}}(j)$ in any DCG $\tilde{G}$ that is $\sigma$-Markov equivalent to $G$.
 Since $G^\prime$ is $\sigma$-Markov equivalent to $G$, this implies in particular that for all AGGs $\tilde{G}$ that are $d$-Markov equivalent to $G^\prime$, $i \notin AN_{\tilde{G}}(j)$.
 Because of the acyclic arrowhead completeness of RCD, there must be an arrowhead $j\; \stararrow \;i$ in $ \mr{G^\prime} = \mr{G}$.
 Tail completeness is proved similarly.

 To prove Markov completeness: Definition \ref{dfn:rel_acy} and Proposition \ref{prop:im} imply both $\im{G_1} = \im[d]{G_1^\prime}$ and $\im{G_2} = \im[d]{G_2^\prime}$.
-From the acyclic Markov completeness of RCD\footnote{Since relational d-separation is equivalent to the Markov condition and it is sound and complete on abstract ground graph~\cite{maier-arxiv13}}, it then follows that $G_1^\prime$ must be $d$-Markov equivalent to $G_2^\prime$, and hence $G_1$ must be $\sigma$-Markov equivalent to $G_2$. \end{proof}
+From the acyclic Markov completeness of RCD\footnote{Since relational d-separation is sound and complete for AGG~\cite{maier-arxiv13}}, it then follows that $G_1^\prime$ must be $d$-Markov equivalent to $G_2^\prime$, and hence $G_1$ must be $\sigma$-Markov equivalent to $G_2$. \end{proof}

 The statement of this theorem can be seen as a special case of the generalization claim (Theorem 2) by \citet{mooij-uai20}.
 There is an important point to discuss about Assumption \ref{asm:rel_acy}.
 Even though Assumption \ref{asm:rel_acy} limits the scope of possible relational causal models, it is possible to modify RCD in a way so that it can work for models with relational acyclification having hop threshold higher than the hop threshold of the given model ($h^\prime > h$).
 The intuition here is that the skeleton building process should consider this new hop threshold $h^\prime$ (which is upper bounded by $\lfloor \frac{2 + l^c}{2} \rfloor h$) rather than the true hop threshold $h$.
 However, it requires further proof of soundness and completeness with this modified skeleton.
 We leave this for future work.